 Due dates are, of course, just estimates.
-It’s common for most moms-to-be to go into labor one to two weeks before or after their projected due date.
+It’s common for labor to begin one to two weeks before or after your baby’s projected due date.
 Doctors consider it routine.

-But an overdue, or post-term, pregnancy can leave exhausted moms-to-be even more stressed out.
-An overdue expectant mom might try any and all home remedies possible (think pineapples and romance) to coax the baby into the world naturally.
+But an overdue, or post-term, pregnancy can leave you exhausted or anxious.
+Someone who’s overdue might try any and all home remedies possible (think pineapples and romance) to coax the baby into the world naturally.

-Many people who try acupressure — usually through a vigorous massage — do it along with modern medical practices.
+Many people who try acupressure do it along with modern medical practices.
 But it’s not uncommon for acupressure to be used as a standalone treatment.

-There are six major acupuncture points on the body that are believed to induce labor.
+There are five major acupressure points on the body that are believed to induce labor.

 The spleen 6 point (SP6) is considered one of the more versatile and commonly used points.
 It’s used for many conditions, including labor induction.

-Known as Sanyinjiao — or three yin intersection — the SP6 is located above the ankle, on the backside of the shinbone (lower calf).
-About the distance of four fingers up the backside of the calf.
+Known as Sanyinjiao — or three yin intersection — SP6 is located above the ankle, on the backside of the shinbone (lower calf).
+It’s about the distance of four finger widths above the inner ankle bone.

 What to do: Use your index finger to apply firm pressure on the point for a few seconds.
-Take a one-minute break before repeating.
+Take a 1-minute break before repeating.

-A few inches below the SP6 is the BL60.
+A few inches below SP6 is bladder 60 (BL60).
 This point is known as the Kunlun, named after the mountain range in Asia.

 The Kunlun point is located on the foot, in the depression between the ankle and the Achilles tendon.
-It’s known to promote labor, ease labor pain, and reduce obstruction.
+It’s used to promote labor, ease labor pain, and reduce obstruction.

-Known as Laogong, or labor palace, the PC8 point is very useful in inducing labor.
+Known as Laogong, or labor palace, the pericardium 8 (PC8) point is said to be very useful in inducing labor.

 What to do: Use the thumb of your other hand to apply light pressure to the point.
 Massage for a few seconds.

-The most common point in acupressure therapy, the LI4 point is known as Hegu, meaning “joining valley.”
+The most common point in acupressure therapy, the large intestine 4 point (LI4) is known as Hegu, meaning “joining valley.”

 It’s located on the back of the hand, deep between the webbing of your thumb and pointer finger.
-Like the BL67 point, the LI4 point is believed to induce labor.
-It can also stop pain and strengthen immunity, among other problem-relieving functions.
+Like BL67, the LI4 point is believed to induce labor.
+It may also stop pain and strengthen immunity, among other problem-relieving functions.

-What to do: Apply soft pressure with your thumb and massage the point for one minute, take a one-minute break and start again.
+What to do: Apply soft pressure with your thumb and massage the point for one minute, take a 1-minute break and start again.

-The BL32, also called the Ciliao, which means second crevice, is located in the dimple of your buttocks, which you can find by running your fingers down your spine until you reach right above your intergluteal cleft.
+Bladder 32 (BL32), also called the Ciliao — which means second crevice — is located in the dimple of your buttocks, which you can find by running your fingers down your spine until you reach right above your intergluteal cleft.

-The point is believed to trigger contractions and can help relieve gynecological issues.
+This point is believed to trigger contractions and help relieve gynecological issues.

-What to do: Press firmly on the point and massage, moving towards the buttock.
+What to do: Press firmly on the point and massage, moving toward the buttock.
 This should be repeated for a few minutes.

-Acupressure can be a great way to stimulate labor without having to use drugs or other medical techniques.
+Acupressure may be a great way to stimulate labor without having to use drugs or other medical techniques.
 But always be careful and consult with your doctor before beginning any new treatment.

-Still waiting for baby?
-Find 11 other ways to naturally induce labor here.
+Still waiting for your baby?
+Find other ways to naturally induce labor here.